TianLuYU/Live-stream-Infrared-Perception-For-Lithium-ion-batteries-Detection/README.md

 3. A rotating camera covers the battery pack's 3D location information to monitor its global surface temperature in real-time from numerous perspectives, which avoids battery cell obstruction in single-point cameras and offers better fault localization.
 4. To simulate heat generation from internal short circuit faults in 1P3S lithium-ion batteries, Ansys Fluent software is used to perform finite volume analysis and acquire surface thermal images.
 Image processing verifies the algorithm's capability.

-The remaining part (including pre-trained weight, datasets, install method) will be upload soon.
+The remaining part (including pre-trained weight, install method) will be upload soon.
 Thank you.